tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 Delete the the `deployment.yaml` template and create two new templates called `deployment-productcatalogapi.yaml` and the other `deployment-mongodb.yaml`.

 Copy the code below into  `deployment-productcatalogapi.yaml`.
 I've chosen to only parameterise the `component.type` field (a production heml chart would typically parameterize many more values).
 The file also uses the `Release.Name` which is the name given to the instance of the component when deployed by Helm (we could potenticlly deploy multiple instanaces in the same ODA-Canvas).
+Note that we also pass the release name and component name as environment variables into the container.

 ```
 apiVersion: apps/v1